nlopes/arq/README.md

 If you are looking for a way to restore a file backed up by Arq (the program), you can use [evu](https://github.com/nlopes/evu) which is built using this library.

+## IMPORTANT NOTE
+Only supports fairly recent versions of the file format (as of 2019/04/28):

+- encryptionv3.dat
+- CommitV012
+- TreeV022
+- XAttrSetV002